Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Distinguishing by spectral method over Kikuchi Graphs

 \section{Distinguishing by spectral method over Kikuchi Graphs}

-The Kikuchi Graph $\K_l(\I)$ can be naturally associated with its adjacency matrix (for simplicity, we use the same notation to denote the adjacency matrix).
-By Construction~\ref{kLIN to 2LIN}, for every edge $T_1\xrightarrow{b}T_2$, we have the edge $T_2\xrightarrow{b^*}T_1$ present in the graph.
+The Kikuchi Graph $\K_l(\I)$ can be naturally associated with its adjacency matrix (for simplicity, we use the same notation to denote the adjacency matrix)\footnote{if there are parallel edges, we add their signs in the corresponding matrix entry}.
+By Construction~\ref{kLIN to 2LIN}, for every edge $\bm{u}\xrightarrow{\chi(b)}\bm{v}$, we have the edge $\bm{v}\xrightarrow{\chi(-b)}\bm{u}$ present in the graph.
 Therefore $\K_l(\I)$ is Hermitian.
-We will now proceed to determine whether $\I$ is planted or random by computing the spectral norm of $\K_l(\I)$.